51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-aspect-engine.md

 ## Configuration options

-There are no configuration options for this Engine.
+There are no specific configuration options for this Engine.

+The [caching](../features/caching.md) feature will not work with this Engine because it does not use any Evidence, hence there is no key to use in the cache.
+It is recommended that caching is applied to the Cloud Request Engine instead (Though this also becomes problematic if more than one Cloud Aspect Engine is involved)

+Implementors MAY chose to restrict the available configuration options accordingly.